-At Wantage CE Primary School, we foster positive 'can do' attitudes, believe all children can achieve in mathematics, and teach for secure and deep understanding of mathematical concepts.
+At Wantage CE Primary School, we foster positive 'can do' attitudes, believe all children can flourish in mathematics, and teach for secure and deep understanding of mathematical concepts.
 We encourage discussion and verbal reasoning to help secure understanding.
-We use mistakes as an essential part of learning and provide challenge for all pupils through rich and sophisticated problems before acceleration through new content.
+We use mistakes as an essential part of learning and provide challenge for all pupils, to inspire them to tackle rich and sophisticated problems before acceleration through new content.